spatie/ssh/README.md

 If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.

+## Alternatives

+  If you need some more features, take a look at [DivineOmega/php-ssh-connection](https://github.com/DivineOmega/php-ssh-connection).

 ## Credits

 - [Freek Van der Herten](https://github.com/freekmurze)